Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The highest form of ignorance is when you reject something you don't know anything about. "
+> "My mind seems to have become a kind of machine for grinding general laws out of large collections of facts."
-> — **Wayne Dyer**
+> — **Charles Darwin**

 ---